paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 will have seen it included - so the more votes there are, the more likely it is a valid dispute and we should implicitly arrive at a similar ordering as the nodes that are able to sort based on the relay parent block height.

+Note that by above rules, we will not participate in disputes concerning a candidate in an already finalized block.
+This is because, disputing an already finalized block is simply too late and therefore of little value.
+Once finalized, bridges have already processed the block for example, so we have to assume the damage is already done.
+Governance has to step in and fix what can be fixed.

+Making disputes for already finalized blocks possible would only provide two
+features:

+1. We can at least still slash attackers.
+2. We can freeze the chain to some governance only mode, in an attempt to minimize potential harm done.

+Both seem kind of worthwhile, although as argued above, it is likely that there is not too much that can be done in 2 and we would likely only ending up DoSing the whole system without much we can do.
+1 can also be achieved via governance mechanisms.

+In any case, our focus should be to making as sure as reasonably possible that any potentially invalid block does not get finalized in the first place.
+Not allowing disputing already finalized blocks actually helps a great deal with this goal as it greatly reduces the amount of candidates that can be disputed.

+This makes attempts to overwhelm the system with disputes significantly harder and counter measures way easier.
+We can limit inclusion for example (as suggested [here](https://github.com/paritytech/polkadot/issues/5898) in case of high dispute load.
+Another measure we have at our disposal is that on finality lag block production will slow down, implicitely reducing the rate of new candidates that can be disputed.
+Hence cutting off the unlimited candidate supply of already finalized blocks, guarantees the necessary DoS protection and ensures we can have measures in place to keep up with processing of disputes.

 #### Import